Pocono International Raceway, 29 Jul 1972

 - Finley 69 (Bob Harkey): The Finley-Offy TC used by Bentley Warren, Carl Williams, Bob Harkey and Johnny Parsons in 1971 and 1972 is a puzzle.
 Bill Finley had run Huffakers for Tassi Vatis in 1966, 1967 and 1968 before producing a pair of 'Valvoline Wedge' cars in 1969.
 These cars were described as new (Autoweek 31 May 1969 p23) but the tube frame construction and 'hydroelastic' suspension paralleled the 64 Huffakers.
 In 1970, a single 'Finley' had been entered for Warren with a 1966 Eagle appearing as a second car at Indy for Sam Posey.
 This Eagle continues as a Vatis entry in 1971, suggesting the single 'Finley' is still descended from the 1969 cars.
 More research is required.

 - Eagle 66 (Carl Williams): The first 1966 Eagle, chassis 201, was fitted with a 255ci Ford V8 and was Dan Gurney's #31 AAR entry at the 1966 Indy 500.
 Then fitted with the 303 ci Gurney Weslake Ford V8 stock block engine, and raced by Jochen Rindt as the #48 AAR entry at the 1967 Indy 500.
 Used by Gurney to win at Riverside in November 1967, and at Las Vegas in March 1968.
-Photographs show that it was sold to Jerry Hansen (Long Lake, MN) for the Brainerd, Seattle and Riverside Indy road races in 1969.
-Then to the Tassi Vatis team, and the #95 entry for Sam Posey at the 1970 Indy 500 but failed to qualify.
-Then the #95 entry again at the 1971 500, this time raced by Bentley Warren.
+Sold to Lothar Motschenbacher (Beverly Hills, CA) later in the year, fitted with a Chevrolet V8 and repainted red with Leader Card Racers signwriting.
+Motschenbacher intended to take part in the Rverside race in December, but did not take part.
+Then sold to Jerry Hansen (Long Lake, MN) for the Brainerd, Seattle and Riverside Indy road races in 1969.
+Then to the Tassi Vatis team, and was the team's #95 entry for Sam Posey at the 1970 Indy 500 but failed to qualify.
+It was the #95 entry again at the 1971 500, this time raced by Bentley Warren.
 Warren and later Carl Williams raced it in other events later in 1971 and Williams qualified it for the 500 in 1972.
 According to a later auction catalogue, it was sold to Bob Johnson and then to Jim Mann in 1978 before passing via Bob and Don Tarwaki to collector Bob Sutherland.
 It was restored for Sutherland by Jim Robbins then sold to Joe MacPherson (Tustin, CA).
 After MacPherson's death, it was sold at auction in 2008 to Riverside International Automotive Museum's Doug Magnon.
 The car was on display in the Indianapolis Motor Speedway Museum in May 2015, replacing the Museum's own 1966 car which had been on display earlier in the month.

 - McLaren M16B (Peter Revson): McLaren Cars 1972 for Peter Revson (#12), and raced at the Indy 500, Pocono and Ontario.
 Also raced by Gordie Johncock at Trenton in September after his usual M16B/3 had been wrecked at Ontario.
 To Lindsey Hopkins for Roger McCluskey to race in 1973 as the #3 Hopkins Buick entry, but McCluskey raced his older M16A at the Indy 500 and at Pocono, before settling on the M16B at the end of the season.
 The two cars took McCluskey to the USAC National Championship.
 The M16B was retained for 1974 and 1975 as a backup to Hopkins' new Riley-built 'English Leather' car.
 The McLaren was used at Trenton in 1975, and then entered for Graham McRae at the 1975 Indy 500, but he could not qualify.
 Sold to Carl Gehlhausen for Spike Gehlhausen to drive in 1976 (#19 Spirit of Indiana) and 1977 (#19 PV Corp) but crashed at Ontario, Indy and Pocono in 1977 with serious damage each time.
 Replaced with an Eagle in mid-1977.
 Acquired from Gehlhausen by Chuck Haines (St Louis, MO) some time in the 1980s, and restored by Gehlhausen's chief mechanic Eddie Baue and Walter Goodwin.
 USAC's history of this car identified it as the #86 "ex-Revson" McLaren (actually Hopkins' other M16) and it was restored to this specification and then sold to Gene Wagner (Atlanta, GA), who used it in US vintage racing between 1988 and 1990.